If you could vaccinate your children against cancer, would you?

 According to a recent study from the Centers for Disease Control and Prevention (CDC), the most common reason parents don't get the HPV vaccine for their boys is because their health care provider didn't recommend it.
 Parents also commonly cite a lack of understanding about the vaccine.

 There are more than 100 types of HPV, and 13 are currently known to cause cancer.
-The two Food and Drug Administration (FDA)-approved vaccines — Cervarix® and Gardasil® — cover two strains that are responsible for 70 percent of cervical cancers.
-A new form of Gardasil, approved earlier this year, protects against five additional high-risk HPV strains, making it an even more effective vaccine.
+The two Food and Drug Administration (FDA)-approved vaccines - Cervarix® and Gardasil® - cover two strains that are responsible for 70 percent of cervical cancers.
+A new form of Gardasil, approved in 2015, protects against five additional high-risk HPV strains, making it an even more effective vaccine.

 The HPV vaccine is administered in a series of three shots over a six-month period.
 To be effective in preventing cancers, the vaccine must be given before exposure to the virus.
 Therefore, the CDC recommends vaccination of boys and girls ages 10 to 12, prior to the age when they are sexually active.